 As you know, the Enron power and gas trading business has been placed for auction.

-We expect that any purchaser or contributing partner would have a credit rating of single A or better and that the deal will be completed by at the latest February 28, 2002.
-We further would request that any counterparty agree to provide transferred employees with at least their current base salary, grant credit for years of Enron service, and establish a competitive bonus pool based on approximately 15% of EBIT in the event the new company meets or exceeds it’s income targets.
+We expect that any purchaser or contributing partner would have a credit rating of A+ or better and that the deal will be completed by February 28, 2002, at the latest.
+We further would request that any counterparty agree to provide transferred employees with at least their current base salary, grant credit for years of Enron service, and establish a competitive bonus pool based on approximately 15% of EBIT in the event the new company meets or exceeds its income targets.

-Although no deal has been signed or finalized yet, we would expect that any potential counterparty would request that our critical employees, such as you, sign some sort of employment or retention agreement upon transfer to the new entity.
-This agreement would replace and supercede any existing Enron employment agreement you may currently have, specifically becoming the only confidentiality, non-compete and non-solicitation agreement under which you will be bound.
-Of course, we cannot tell you whether there would be any such requirement or exactly what such an agreement would contain, we would expect that it might contain terms similar to those in the attached form document.
-If you are in agreement with the general concepts of the attached agreement, please sign the acknowledgment below.
+Although no deal has been signed or finalized yet, we would expect that any potential counterparty would request that our critical employees, such as you, sign an employment or retention agreement with that counterparty upon transfer to the new entity at the close of the transaction.
+This agreement would replace and supercede any existing Enron employment agreement you may currently have, thus becoming the only confidentiality, non-compete and non-solicitation agreement under which you will be bound.
+You also would waive any rights you may have under any employment agreement with an Enron entity upon signing the new agreement.

+We expect that the counterparty’s agreement would contain terms similar to those in the attached form document.
+Please sign the acknowledgement below if you agree to and acceptthe terms and conditions of the attached document .

-Feel free to call me if you have any questions.
+Feel free to call me if you have any questions about the transaction or the attached agreement.

-Acknowledged:
+Agreed and Acknowledged:

 [Employee Name]